Caspian11/Software-Engineering-Summative-1/README.md

 The first step was to decide the web app to be built, as this is my first time in building a web app and using HTML, CSS and JavaScript, i decided to build a currency converter as there are many resources available on this topic.
 The second step was to decide which visual design tool to use, i chose to use Figma as i like the simplicity of Figma and the areas of CSS code it offers and Figmas is a free alternative to Jira.
 The third step was to create an account and design a simple currency converter outline in Figma.
 Keep the design simple, so i can move on to the coding of the product.
-Here is a screenshot of the initial currency converter design in Figma.
+Below is a screenshot of the initial currency converter design in Figma.

 ![First Figma Design](https://user-images.githubusercontent.com/91996898/213887177-de915e21-35d5-4f1b-ab3c-957eed06a2de.JPG)